What is MFA?

 What other changes have been made?

-When you register for MFA, you will also be registered for our new Self Service Password Reset facility.
+When you register for MFA, you will also be registered for our new Self Service Password Reset (SSPR) facility.
 This will help make resetting your password simpler.
 Details of how to reset your password are available here

 What if I don’t have a smartphone?